tpm2-software/tpm2-pkcs11/docs/INITIALIZING.md

   label:      myrsakey
   Usage:      encrypt, verify
 ```
-Note: You will only see the public objects unless you login.
+Note: You will only see the public objects when you login.